12 Stunning Waterfalls on Oahu

 Jun 1, 2023

-Author Meagan Drillinger explored Oahu's waterfalls as part of her adventures across the Hawaiian islands in January and February 2023.
+Author Meagan Drillinger explored Oahu's waterfalls as part of her adventures across the Hawaiian islands.

 Like Hawaii's many islands, Oahu is one that is rich in stunning waterfalls.
 The mountainous, volcanic island is veined with rivers and streams that wind their way through thick jungle before spilling over the side of rocky cliffs.
 The sheer number of waterfalls is part of the allure of the island of Oahu.